ThankGod-A/Credit_Score_Prediction/README.md

 #### Goal

-The objective of this case study is to predict and analyze credit integrity of individuals and corporation.
-The insight garnered will come in-handy in our prediction.
+The objective is to predict and analyze the credit data to determine the credit worthiness of a person or a small, owner-operated business of individuals and corporation.

-Analyzing factors to be considered before issuing or giving out loans.
-The probability to default or repay the loan.
+To help decide whether to extend or deny credit.

 #### Features